DAILY LIFE IN ANGLO-SAXON ENGLAND

 Rich people's houses were rough, crowded and uncomfortable.
 Even a Thane's hall was really just a large wooden hut although it was usually hung with rich tapestries.
 Thanes also like to show off any gold they owned.
 Any furniture must have been simple and heavy such as wooden chests.

-However at least the rich Anglo Saxons ate well.
+However at least the rich Anglo-Saxons ate well.
 In the evenings they feasted and drank.
 During the day the main pastime of the rich was hunting.
-Rich Anglo Saxons kept falcons.
-In the evenings apart from feasting they enjoyed storytelling, riddles and games like chess.
-After feasts minstrels or gleemen entertained the lord and his men by playing the harp and singing.
+Rich Anglo-Saxons kept falcons.
+In the evenings apart from feasting, they enjoyed storytelling, riddles, and games like chess.
+After feasts, minstrels or gleemen entertained the lord and his men by playing the harp and singing.

 Nevertheless all these towns were very small by modern standards.
 In 1086 the population of London was only 16,000-18,000 and a large town like Lincoln only had 5,000 inhabitants.
-A medium sized town like Colchester had about 2,500 inhabitants.
+A medium-sized town like Colchester had about 2,500 inhabitants.
 Many towns were smaller.

 The history of English towns

-A history of Saxon England
+A history of Anglo Saxon England

-Life in the Middle Ages
+Daily life in England in the Middle Ages

-Life in the 16th Century
+Daily life in England in the 16th Century

-Last revised 2012
+Last revised 2020